Tughlaqabad Fort: Mausoleum of Ghiyas ud-Din Tughluq

 The 'Mausoleum of Ghiyath al-Din Tughluq' is connected by a causeway to the southern outpost of the fortification.
-This elevated causeway 600 ft in length, supported by 27 arches, leads across a former artificial lake, however sometime in 20th century portion of causeway was pierced by the Mehrauli-Badarpur road.
+This elevated causeway 600 ft in length, supported by 27 arches, leads across a former artificial lake.
+However, sometime around the twentieth century, a portion of the causeway was pierced by the Mehrauli-Badarpur road.
 After passing an old Pipal tree, the complex of Ghiyas ud-din Tughluq's tomb is entered by a high gateway made up of red sandstone with a flight of steps.

 The actual mausoleum is made up of a single-domed square tomb about 8 × 8 m with sloping walls crowned by parapets.
 In contrast to the walls of the fortification made up of granite, the sides of the mausoleum are faced by smooth red sandstone and inlaid with inscribed panels and arch borders from marble.
 The edifice is topped by an elegant dome resting on an octagonal drum that is covered with white slabs of marble and slate.

-Inside the mausoleum are three graves: The central one belongs to Ghiyas ud-din Tughluq and the other two are believed to be those of his wife and his son and successor Muhammad bin Tughluq.
+Inside the mausoleum reside three graves: the central one belongs to Ghiyas ud-din Tughluq, whereas the other two are believed to be those of his wife and his son (and successor) Muhammad bin Tughluq.
 In the north-western bastion of the enclosure wall with its pillared corridors is another octagonal tomb in a similar style with a smaller marble dome and inscribed marble and sandstone slabs over its arched doors.
-According to an inscription over its southern entrance this tomb houses the remains of Zafar Khan.
+According to an inscription over its southern entrance, this tomb houses the remains of Zafar Khan.
 His grave was at the site prior to the construction of the outpost and was consciously integrated into the design of the mausoleum by Ghiyath al-Din himself.

 Architecture

 Tughluqabad still consists of remarkable, massive stone fortifications that surround the irregular ground plan of the city.
-The sloping rubble-filled city walls, a typical feature of monuments of the Tughluq dynasty, are between 10 and 15 m high, topped by battlemented parapets and strengthened by circular bastions of up to two stories height.
-The city is supposed to once have had as many as 52 gates of which only 13 remain today.
+The sloping rubble-filled city walls, a characteristic endemic to monuments of the Tughluq dynasty, are between 10 and 15 m high, topped by battlemented parapets and strengthened by circular bastions of up to two stories height.
+The city is supposed to once have had as many as 52 gates, of which only 13 remain standing today.
 The fortified city contained seven rainwater tanks.
 The fort is a half hexagon in shape with a base of 1.5 mi, and a whole circuit of about 4 mi.

-Tughluqabad is divided into three parts:
+Tughluqabad is trifurcated into the following sections: